A Few Words,

 A 2005 study conducted by Purdue University showed that adding certain fresh vegetables to Scottish Terriers diet at least 3x per week may prevent or slow the development of TCC (bladder cancer.)

 Those powerful vegetables are leafy greens and any yellow-orange veggies.
 Think broccoli and carrots.
 This research is enough to convince me that I should include organic, fresh veggies in my dog's diet.

 What Is Human-Quality Dog Food And Why It's Worth It

 Companies are selling more and more dog food labeled as “human-grade” or “human-quality.”
 Human-Grade means that all the ingredients are edible for humans.

-This food is typically a bit more expensive but if it does fit within your budget, I think it is worth it because you are getting a food that is free of by-products, rendered meats, preservatives or artificial anything.
+This food is typically a bit more expensive but if it does fit within your budget, I think it is so worth it because you are getting a food that is free of by-products, rendered meats, preservatives or artificial anything.

 My favorite option is Pet Plate.
 Vets design their balanced recipes and use USDA meat and fresh produce.
 When you look at their food, you can recognize each ingredient, unlike kibble.
 Their food comes pre-cooked in pre-portioned containers delivered to your door which makes them super convenient.
 Additionally, their product goes through multiple tests before leaving the USDA certified facility ensuring the food is healthy and safe.

 The first thing I noticed when we tried Pet Plate was how amazing it smells.
 Everything is fresh and looks exactly the way it should.
 I heated the food in the microwave for Rocket's meal one night and my husband came home and asked what I was making because it smelled so good!